chloeyu17/readme-generator/README.md

 [![MIT](https://img.shields.io/badge/license-MIT-green?style=plastic)](https://github.com/git/git-scm.com/blob/main/MIT-LICENSE.txt)

 ## Description
   The ReadME Generator uses nodeJS to generate an original README in markdown text.
 In fact, the ReadME that you are currently reading was created with the readme-generator application!

-## Technology
 This application was built using JavaScript and Node.js

 ## Table of Contents
   * [Installation](#installation)